Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOptionMarket.md

 or the other to a desired level.

-For example, to move the long price to $0.8$ by bidding on the long side, one would have to bid `bidForPrice(Side.Long, Side.Long, 0.8 * UNIT, false)`.
-On the other hand, to move the short price to $0.6$ by refunding on the long side, one would need to refund `bidForPrice(Side.Long, Side.Short, 0.6 * UNIT, true)`.
+For example, to move the long price to $0.8$ by bidding on the long side, one would have to bid `bidOrRefundForPrice(Side.Long, Side.Long, 0.8 * UNIT, false)`.
+On the other hand, to move the short price to $0.6$ by refunding on the long side, one would need to refund `bidOrRefundForPrice(Side.Long, Side.Short, 0.6 * UNIT, true)`.

 If the result would be negative, because the desired operation can only move the price in the opposite direction from the target, the function returns 0.